Charles R. Pellegrino: Biography

 Pellegrino was born on May 5, 1953, to John and Jane Pellegrino.
-He grew up in Queens, then at age 9 the family moved to Rockville Centre in Nassau County.
-At 15, Pellegrino was diagnosed with cancer and a rare genetic disease, Ankylosing spondylitis.
+He grew up in Queens and Rockville Centre, New York.
+At age 15, Pellegrino was diagnosed with cancer and a rare genetic disease, Ankylosing spondylitis.

-During the mid-1970s, Pellegrino earned bachelor's and master's degrees at Long Island University.
 Pellegrino claimed to have received a PhD in 1982 from Victoria University of Wellington in New Zealand.
-The university investigated and concluded that it had never awarded him a PhD.
+The university investigated his claim and said that it had never awarded him a PhD; the university's vice chancellor said that Pellegrino's thesis was not approved and that the Governor-General denied his appeal.

-Career

-Pellegrino was the first person to figure out how, using MRI technology, one could see inside of 70 million year old dinosaur eggs without cracking them.
-Michael Crichton credits Pellegrino’s work and research as a paleontologist as part of the inspiration for Jurassic Park.
+In 2010, Henry Holt and Company withdrew The Last Train from Hiroshima from publication because one of Pellegrino's sources admitted to lying.
+A revised edition, To Hell and Back: The Last Train From Hiroshima, was released on August 6, 2015.
+It was published by Rowman & Littlefield.

-He was the recipient of the Isaac Asimov Memorial Award for Science Writing from The New York Science Fiction Society in 2000.
-Pellegrino was a technical advisor to director James Cameron on the films Titanic and Avatar.
+Pellegrino participated in a study to use magnetic resonance imaging (MRI) to image the inside of 70-million-year-old dinosaur eggs.
+He was also a technical advisor to director James Cameron on the films Titanic and Avatar.